jtolchard/SCANS/INSTALL.md

 For the Monitoring module, there are now three configuration files.
 The first is grafana.ini.
 This isn't strictly necessary, but I include it for more advanced use cases.
 In this file, you can provide grafana with addiontional features, such as credentials for sending alerts via email.

 The other two files are configuration files for the short and long term prometheus databases (prom-short.yml and prom-long.yml, respectively).
+The set which metrics are stored as short-term and high-resolution, and which a long-term and low resolution metrics, along side the specific retention time and scraping interval for each database.
+For customisation, there is a wealth of information online which further explains the syntax and possible options that can be used here [(for example here)](https://prometheus.io/docs/prometheus/latest/getting_started/).

+#### Grafana
+I intend to expand on this section at a later date and add further explanations to setting custom alerts.
+However, I have included an example dashboard to get you started.
+For now, further information about setting grafana alerts can be found [here](https://grafana.com/docs/grafana/latest/alerting/).

-### Additinal Client modules
+### Additional Client modules
-I currently provide
+I currently provide a number of other modules in the ./Modules/Other-clients directory.
+These are all able to work, but I have not yet written automated setup scripts for them.
+Nonetheless, I'd be happy to answer questions via email if you need any help!